Managing Editor in Chief

 Oxford, England

-Nathan’s thesis researches the representation and distortion of ethnicity amongst the various Greek and Slavonic-speaking splinter states formed after the Fourth Crusade.
-As part of that work he is the lead organiser of the OCBR funded project, ‘Epiros: The Other Western Rome,’ which held a two-day workshop in November connecting alternative narratives of the Balkans.
-He was awarded the Tsiter-Kontopoulou Short Visiting Fellowship at the University of Vienna which he took up in April of 2025.
+Nathan Websdale is a DPhil Candidate at the Faculty of History at Wolfson College, University of Oxford.
+His research is supervised by Dr Ida Toth having previously graduated from the MA Late Antique and Byzantine Studies course at King’s College London.
+In the final writing up stages of his work, Nathan’s thesis (Panspermía and the Romaíoi: Performative Ethnicity and the Weaponisation of Space in Byzantium’s Post-Imperial Networks, c.1190–1235), researches the representation and distortion of ethnicity amongst the various Greek and Slavonic-speaking splinter states formed before and after the Fourth Crusade.
+As part of that work he is the lead organiser of the OCBR funded project, ‘Epiros: The Other Western Rome,’ connecting alternative narratives of the Balkans for which the forthcoming volume is expected in 2026.
+His work was awarded the Tsiter-Kontopoulou Short Visiting Fellowship at the University of Vienna which he took up in April of 2025.

 ANF Contact Information: